stefek99/wings-integration/README.md

     msg.sender.transfer(amount);
 }
 ```

-In a nutshell, we transfer collected ETH to funding address by call `withdraw` function.
+Then we transfer collected ETH to funding address by calling the `withdraw` function.

-Refund implemented by `refund` function, that anyone can call if crowdsale stopped or failed.
+Refund implemented by the `refund` function, that anyone can call if crowdsale stopped or failed.

 The last thing we have to do is:

 - Deploy the crowdsale
-- Create a project on [Wings Platform](https://wings.ai) and provide the address of the crowdsale contract
+- Create a project on [WINGS](https://wings.ai) and provide the address of the crowdsale contract
 - After the forecasting period, transfer manager from the account you used to deploy the crowdsale contract
-to the DAO contract address (that was created by [Wings Platform](https://wings.ai))
+to the DAO contract address (that was created by [WINGS](https://wings.ai))

 For more detailed instruction about project creation and other iterations of the Platform/UI see on our [blog](https://blog.wings.ai).